 Commercial developers and landlords with a large portfolio of buildings have many resources in the business community.
-They have likely cultivated relationships with hundreds of businesses in the region from ‘mom-and-pops’ to Fortune 500 companies.
-Access to these relationships is priceless and can help your business in ways you didn’t imagine such as forming strategic partnerships or simply expanding your network.
+They have likely cultivated relationships with hundreds of businesses in the region.
+These may range from ‘mom-and-pops’ to Fortune 500 companies.
+Access to these relationships is priceless.
+It can help your business in ways you didn’t imagine, such as forming strategic partnerships or simply expanding your network.

 If your business desires to establish or enhance a community relations program or simply adopt a charity, find a CRE that has experience in that domain.
-Some have dedicated years of volunteerism and millions of dollars to causes that help support and benefit the community.
-Consider doing business with a firm that is dedicated to building a community where all businesses thrive, thereby providing jobs and a better quality of life.
+Some have dedicated years to volunteering and millions of dollars to causes that help support and benefit the community.
+Consider doing business with a firm that is dedicated to building a community .
+One where all businesses can grow and thrive, providing jobs and a better quality of life.

 Tap or click for a larger version.